AndreiIovescu/WeatherApp-WPF/README.md

      Each Forecast object has an headline property that includes:
      * EffectiveDate, the date when this headline is in effect.
      * Text, which represents the most significant weather event over the next 5 days.

+  **Day**

+    Each Forecast object has 2 properties, one for the night time and one for the day time that contain:
+    * Icon, numeric value representing an icon that matches the forecast.
+    * HasPrecipitation, boolean value that indicates the presence of any type of precipitation for a given day.
+    * Precipitation probability, percent representing the probability of precipitation.

+  **DailyTemperature**

+  Each Forecast object has one property of type DailyTemperature that holds the properties:
+  * Minimum, minimum temperature value for the respective day.
+  * Maximum, maximum temperature value for the respective day.